rdkcentral/rdkservices/docs/developerguide/Headerfiles.md

 ## Highlighting important sections from the Header file:

 - RDK services are implemented as Thunder Plugins and must adhere to the `PluginHost::IPlugin` interface.
-If a RDK service handles WEB requests it implements `PluginHost::IWeb`.
 If it activates/deactivates and handles JSON-RPC it implements `PluginHost::IDispatcher` (or derives from `PluginHost::JSONRPC`).

     ```C++
     class FooPlugin : public PluginHost::IPlugin, public PluginHost::JSONRPC
     ```

 - A plugin specifies the interfaces that it implements within the `BEGIN_INTERFACE_MAP/END_INTERFACE_MAP` macros.
-These are basically macros for AddRef defined in [WPEFramework](https://github.com/rdkcentral/Thunder/blob/master/Source/core/Services.h#L362).
+These are basically macros for QueryInterface defined in [WPEFramework](https://github.com/rdkcentral/Thunder/blob/master/Source/core/Services.h#L362).

     ```C++
     BEGIN_INTERFACE_MAP(FooPlugin)